 History of dream interpretation

 People have been interpreting dreams since civilization.
 Due to the great diversity and isolation of human civilizations in the early years, different people in different regions interpreted dreams differently.
 According to ancient Egyptians, for instance, dreams were considered to be messages from the gods.
 Records recovered 1300BC from a Dream Book contained 200+ messages delivered by the gods to ancient Egyptians.
 The dream interpreters in Ancient Egypt translated dreams to be opposites of real dreams.
 For instance, a dream on drought, hunger, and starvation, would be translated to mean that there will be plenty and productivity.
 Another theory used by ancient Egyptian dreams interpreters were that dreams were a record of the adventures undertaken by the soul when the body fell asleep.
 In other African societies, dreams were and are still considered to be important and part of day-to-day life.
-For instance, the Zulus believed that battles in dreams really took place in real life and used this theory to explain why warriors woke up sore muscles.
+For instance, the Zulus believed that battles in dreams really took place in waking life and used this theory to explain why warriors woke up sore muscles.

 Ancient Greeks and Romans also shared some beliefs with the ancient Egyptians.
 They also believed that dreams were important and messages from superior creatures.
 This belief was shared by almost all schools in human civilization that aimed at accurately interpreting dreams in the early years of civilization.
 However, the ancient Greeks and Romans deviated a little from the other beliefs of the Egyptians concerning dreams.
 They believed that dreams were divine messages and they even set up sacred places where people would go to dream.
 These people were administered with concoctions and herbs to induce sleep and the dreams they had were considered prophecies.
-In the later years of civilization, another theory was also developed by the Greeks on dreams and dream interpretation.
+In the later years of civilization, another theory was also developed by the Greeks on dreams symbols and dream analysis.
 Plato wrote in an article that dreams occur when the soul is party asleep and the voice of reason has been silenced.
 When this happens, the subdued beast in human beings awakens and it only seeks to fulfill its instincts without prudence and shame.
-This explains why some dreams are very wild and unrealistic in real life.
+This explains why some dreams are very wild and unrealistic in waking life.

 Modern interpretation of dreams